PARS-BIM/PARS-BIM.github.io/docs/commands/Clash-review.md

 ---
-title: Clash review
+title: Clash review-From Navisworks
 ---

-# Clash review
+# Clash review-From Navisworks
 This command shows clash reports from Navisworks directly into the Revit.
 In this way there is no need to search elements that has clashes using Element ID.

 ## Steps